Box Hill, Victoria: Landmarks

-Box Hill Hospital serves Box Hill and its surrounding suburbs.
-Epworth Eastern, a private hospital, opened in 2005 opposite Box Hill Hospital.
+Box Hill Hospital serves surrounding suburbs together with Epworth Eastern, a private hospital, which opened in 2005 in the same precinct.

+Box Hill Library, part of the Whitehorse Manningham Regional Library Corporation, is a government funded library located near Box Hill Town Hall.

+Parks and gardens

+There are three main open spaces in Box Hill.
+These are the Box Hill Gardens, Surrey Park and R.H.L.
+Sparks Reserve.
+The majority of parks have sporting facilities and fields, including for baseball, archery and Australian football.

+There are several smaller parks and gardens throughout the residential areas around the central business district.

 Demographics

 At the 2021 Australian census, 68.3% of Box Hill residents reported being born overseas, with the most common being China (excludes Taiwan and the SARs; 29.5%), Malaysia (6.4%), India (4.5%), Hong Kong (2.5%), and Vietnam (1.9%).
 Mandarin Chinese have overtaken English as a language spoken at home at 33.9%, with English being the second most commonly spoken language (32.5%), followed by Cantonese (8.5%), Vietnamese (1.7%), Korean (1.5%), and Hindi (1.3%).
 Self-described non-religious people made up the largest single group at 50.4% of the population, followed by Catholic (10.2%), Buddhism (9.0%), and Hinduism (4.5%).
 9.1% of Box Hill residents did not state their religious affiliation in the census.
 Compared to Australia as a whole, Box Hill residents are much less likely to be Australian-born, and are more likely to have stated "No Religion" on the census.
-Within the City of Whitehorse, Box Hill have the largest Chinese-Australian diaspora community, and one of the most visible Chinese-Australian communities in Australia.
+Within the City of Whitehorse, Box Hill has the largest Chinese-Australian diaspora community, and is one of the most visible Chinese-Australian communities in Australia.

 Previously, in the 2016 Australian census, 64.7% of Box Hill residents reported being born in foreign countries, the most common being China (excluding Taiwan and the SARs; 27.6%), Malaysia (4.8%), India (4.2%), Hong Kong (3.0%) and South Korea (1.7%).
 36.9% of residents only speak English at home.
 Mandarin Chinese is the second most commonly spoken language (28.3%), followed by Cantonese (9.8%), Korean (1.7%), Hindi (1.3%) and Vietnamese (1.2%).
 Self-described non-religious people made up the largest single group at 46.3% of the population, followed by Catholics (13.5%), Buddhists (7.8%) and Anglicans (4.5%).
 10.1% of Box Hill residents did not state their religious affiliation in the census.
 Compared to Australia as a whole, Box Hill residents are much less likely to be Australian-born, and are more likely to have stated "No Religion" on the census.